PurpleBored/My-Personal-Website/CONTRIBUTING.md

----

 ## Contributing

-Thank you for considering contributing to this project!
-If you find a typo or a bug, or if you have an idea for an improvement, we welcome your contributions.
+Thank you for considering contributing to this website!
+If you find a typo or a bug, or if you have an idea for an improvement, i welcome your contributions.
 To ensure a smooth process, please follow this quick guide:

 ### Quick Guide to Contributing